Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/Lessons/WebSocketsIRL.md

 - Allow for increased collaboration around the world.
 - Enable increased interactivity in web applications and browser-based video games.
+- Bi-directional, real-time communication.
+- Can both send and receive data from the browser.
+- Implementations generally do not use `XMLHttpRequest`, and as such, headers are not sent every-time we need to get more information from the server. reducing the expensive data loads being sent to the server.
+- WebSockets can transmit both binary data and UTF-8.
+- Can respond and invoke any number of custom events; event data can be sent or received by the client, the server, or both.
+- Can be implemented in a secure fashion using WSS, which also improves the reliability of message receipt.

 <!-- > -->

 ### Disadvantages of WebSockets

 - Belong in apps that intend to persist over a lengthy session; might be overkill for small applications.
+- Can fail in many corporate environments due to packet-inspecting firewalls and other malware blocking policies _(SophosXG Firewall, WatchGuard, McAfee Web Gateway)_
+  - When connections are terminated, WebSockets don’t automatically recover.
+  - This is something you need to implement yourself.
+  - The reason why there are many client-side libraries in existence.
+- Browsers older than 2011 don't support WebSocket connections.

 <!-- > -->